cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

+# 11/1

+Damn, lots of hardware issues last night after all.
+Many jobs suddenly die.
+I _think_ it's because I'm running out of memory, as it happens when lots of jobs are running and also tends to happen for multi much more easily.
+I don't know for sure though.
+Might need to enable swap space, as it seems for the most part memory is not used up.

 # 10/31

 While I still have some free saturn cloud hours I'm going to figure out this parallelism problem.
 Transitioning to a cloud infra is a little more work than I was (foolishly) expecting, but hope it won't take more than today.